bjyoungblood/til/misc/wkhtmltopdf.md

      font-style: normal;
    }
    ```

-  - if using webpack, use [`base64-font-loader`](https://github.com/nicksrandall/base64-font-loader), but be careful
+  - if using webpack, use [`base64-font-loader`](https://github.com/nicksrandall/base64-font-loader) (but be careful
-  when configuring webpack as you don't want to do this for your normal web build
+  when configuring webpack as you typically don't want to do this for your normal web build)